chalmers4c/biochem_kinetic_fitting/README.md

-# TMSD_kinetic_fitting
+# biochem_kinetic_fitting
-The repository contains python code to perform kinetic fitting by solving ordinary differential equations.
+The repository contains python code to perform kinetic fitting by solving ordinary differential equations (ODEs).
 It will plot the fit and export the fit

 ## Purpose
 To fit for kinetic, it was specifically written for kinetic that contains a single rate constant, using toehold mediated strand displacement (TMSD) as example, the code cannot be used for TMSD with toehold exchange, as it is a 2 steps kinetics.
 It will solve an ODEs system to proximate the best rate constant - k_eff and scaling factor - alpha.
-The code will print out the k_eff, alpha, cov_matrix and equation for the fit in the console
+The code will print out the k_eff, alpha, cov_matrix and equation for the fit in the console.

+Depending on the usage, one can redefine the ODEs for the specific condition.

 ## Packages required
 The following packages are needed for the code to run: